Charaxes junius

 Charaxes junius is a butterfly in the family Nymphalidae.
 It is found in Ethiopia and Sudan.
 The habitat consists of forests and woodland savanna.

 Description

-Charaxes junius is distinguished from brutus by having the discal band on the upper surface light yellow and in cellule 1 b of the forewing 6-1 mm. in breadth.
+Charaxes junius is distinguished from C. brutus by having the discal band on the upper surface light yellow and in cellule 1 b of the forewing 6–1 mm. in breadth.
 Abyssinia. - — somalicus Rothsch. only differs from junius in the somewhat narrower median band on both wings.
 Somaliland.